RamEppala/webscrapping_python/README.md

 BeautifulSoup does not fetch the web page for us.
 That’s why, I use urllib2 in combination with the BeautifulSoup library.

+Code written in BeautifulSoup is usually more robust than the one written using regular expressions.
+Codes written with regular expressions need to be altered with any changes in pages.
+Even BeautifulSoup needs that in some cases, it is just that BeautifulSoup is relatively better.

+Regular expressions are much faster than BeautifulSoup, usually by a factor of 100 in giving the same outcome.

+So, it boils down to speed vs. robustness of the code and there is no universal winner here.